 The Company has financing leases for vehicles and nursing facilities.
-The Company leases have remaining lease terms through December 31, 2036, some of which may include options to extend the leases, and some of which may include options to terminate the leases.
+The Company's leases have remaining lease terms through December 31, 2036, some of which may include options to extend the leases and some of which may include options to terminate the leases.

-The following is a schedule of future minimum lease payments under all operating leases having initial or remaining noncancelable lease terms in excess of one year:
+The following is a schedule of future minimum lease payments under all financing leases having initial or remaining noncancelable lease terms in excess of one year:

 Financing lease expense

-Amortization of ROU assets \$ 8,902,236
+Amortization of ROU assets \$ 8,902,235

-Interest on lease liabilities 6,843,571
+Interest on lease liabilities 6,577,310

 Total financing lease expense \$ 15,745,807

-Weighted average remaining lease term 13.93 years

-Cash paid for financing lease liabilities

-Interest paid \$ 6,843,570

-Principal paid 3,881,429

-Total cash paid for financing lease liabilities \$ 10,724,999